Administrative divisions of Niger: Restructuring

-Prior to the devolution program on 1999–2006, these Regions were styled Departments.
-Confusingly, the next level down (Arrondissements) were renamed Departments.
+Prior to the devolution program in 1999–2006, these regions were styled departments.
+The next level down (arrondissements) were renamed departments.

 1992 division

 Tillabéri department was created in 1992, when Niamey Region (then called "department") was split, with the area immediately outside Niamey renamed as the capital district.

 Historical evolution

-Prior to independence, Niger was divided into sixteen Cercles as second level administration divisions: Agadez, Birni N'Konni, Dogondoutchi, Dosso, Filingué, Gouré, Madaoua, Magaria, Maradi, N'Guigmi, Niamey, Tahoua, Téra, Tessaoua, Tillabéry, and Zinder.
+Prior to independence, Niger was divided into sixteen cercles as second level administration divisions: Agadez, Birni N'Konni, Dogondoutchi, Dosso, Filingué, Gouré, Madaoua, Magaria, Maradi, N'Guigmi, Niamey, Tahoua, Téra, Tessaoua, Tillabéry, and Zinder.
 Their capitals had the same names as the cercle.

 After independence, the 31 December 1961 Law of territorial organization created 31 circonscriptions.
 The 16 colonial cercles continued to exist, and served as a level of division above these circonscriptions.
 Four cercles (Dogondoutchi, Filingué, N'Guigmi, and Téra) had only one circonscription.
-The Law of August 14, 1964 then reorganized the country into seven departments, adopting the French second level administration naming system, in contrast to neighbor Mali, which retained the colonial Cercles and Regions.
+The Law of August 14, 1964 then reorganized the country into seven departments, adopting the French second level administration naming system, in contrast to neighbor mali, which retained the colonial cercles and regions.